The Sun is Setting Tell Everyone You Know February 9, 2012

 If We Don’t Win We Lose February 2, 2012

-Posted by Dr. Robert owens in Politics.Tags: 2012 election, Dr. Robert Owens, limited government, Presidential History, Progressivism, Ron Paul
+Posted by Dr. Robert Owens in Politics.Tags: 2012 election, Dr. Robert Owens, limited government, Presidential History, Progressivism, Ron Paul

 4 comments